-In 2014, I needed to generate income quickly, and I decided I wanted to do this from the deepest part of myself.
-I was done following “good strategies.”
+In 2014, I experienced a career turning point: it was time to change direction but I needed to generate income quickly.
+Whatever came next, I decided I wanted to operate from my deepest why.
+I was done only following “good strategies.”

-So I used a practice I developed back in 2002, the Generosity Practice.
-It changed things almost immediately.
-The core of this meditative practice is deciding how you want to be in joyful connection with and in service to your people.
-(Read why this is so badass compared to other inner work.)
+The core of this meditative, generative practice is deciding how you want to be in joyful service to your people, to the world, to life itself.
 What is more energizing than making a real difference?
 With that as my baseline attitude, I reached out to the right people, and generated lucrative work contracts that I loved.
 Instead of creating a “good marketing strategy,” I focused on being in joyful, generous service.
 I loved the work – ghost writing, writing coaching, project managing for brilliant entrepreneurs – and I was making good money.

-Since January 2015, I have trained people in this practice in over 150 individual sessions, in non-profits, in businesses, in schools, in public webinars, at yoga studios, and in 2 world-wide field-study programs, where people all over the world used the practice for 30 days and reported their results on short videos.
-I also discovered 4 levels of the practice.
+Beginning in January 2015, I have taught the Generosity Practice in over 150 individual sessions, in non-profits, in businesses, in schools, in public webinars, at yoga studios, and in 2 world-wide field-study programs, where people in 5 countries used the practice for 30 days and reported their results on short videos.